 How long can you keep contacts in solution?

-That’s the general rule — some eye doctors and manufacturers of contact solution and lenses may have different guidelines.
-Talk to your doctor and check the patient instruction booklet that came with your contact lenses and contact solution to find out what they recommend.
+That’s the general rule — some eye care professionals may recommend different guidelines.
+Talk to your eye care professional and check the patient instruction booklet that came with your contact lenses and contact solution to see what they recommend.

-While soft contacts don’t exactly “go bad,” contact solution can act as a breeding ground for germs over time.
-Reduce your risk of eye infection by tossing lenses that have been sitting in solution for more than 30 days.
+You can reduce your risk of eye infection by discarding lenses that have been stored in solution for more than 30 days.
 The best plan is to follow the suggested replacement schedule of the lens, whether it's monthly, weekly or daily.

-Also, soft contacts that sit in solution for a long time may eventually dry out as the solution evaporates.
+Soft lenses that sit in solution for a long time may eventually dry out if the solution evaporates.
 Dried-out lenses may be damaged, so don’t try to rehydrate and reuse them.
-Throw out those shriveled-up lenses and put in a fresh pair of contacts.
+It's best to throw them away and put in a fresh pair.

-Gas permeable lenses should not be left in solution, but gas permeable contacts can be safely stored in a dry case for months or longer.
-After storing gas permeable lenses, you should clean them with a lens cleaner and rinse them with saline before placing them in your eyes.
+Gas permeable lenses also should be stored overnight in an appropriate lens care and disinfection solution.
+But if you aren't going to wear these lenses for a long period of time, gas permeable contacts can be safely stored in a dry case for months or longer.
+After storing gas permeable lenses, you should clean them and soak them overnight in fresh solution before placing them on your eyes.

 SEE RELATED: Tips for contact lens wearers